VUnit/vunit/user_guide.md

 ImportError: No module named vunit
 ```

-There are two methods to make VUnit importable in your `run.py` script:
+There are three methods to make VUnit importable in your `run.py` script:

+1. Install it in your Python environment using `python setup.py install`
-1. Set the `PYTHONPATH` environment variable to include the path to the VUnit root directory containing this user guide.
+2. Set the `PYTHONPATH` environment variable to include the path to the VUnit root directory containing this user guide.
 Note that you shouldn't point to the vunit directory within the root directory.

-2. Add a `import sys; sys.path.append("/path/to/vunit_root/")` statement in your `run.py` file **before** the `import vunit` statement.
+3. Add a `import sys; sys.path.append("/path/to/vunit_root/")` statement in your `run.py` file **before** the `import vunit` statement.